nitrite/nitrite-doc/java-sdk/migration.md

 ## Database Instruction

-Database instructions are used perform operations on the database.
+Database instructions are used to perform operations on the database.
 The following instructions are available:

-### Add Password
+### Add User

-Adds an instruction to set a user authentication to the database.The user will be used to open the database.
+Adds an instruction to set a user authentication to the database.
+The user will be used to open the database.

 ```java
 instruction.forDatabase()
     .addUser("test-user", "test-password");
 ```

+!!!danger :zap: Important :zap:
+Nitrite database supports only one user authentication per database.
+If you try to add a new user when there is already a user authentication present, the migration will fail throwing a `NitriteSecurityException`.
+!!!

 ### Change Password